zegoim/zego-express-example-topics-cpp/README.md

 #### 2.2.2 Generate sln project file and open it with Visual Studio

-Demo supports cross-platform development.
 There is no platform-specific .sln or .xcodeproj project file.
 CMake Can be used to generate the corresponding project.
 The specific steps for generating sln projects on Windows systems are as follows:

 1. Install cmake: [download address](https://cmake.org/download/)
 2. Set the Path environment variable: add the cmake installation directory `C:\Program Files\CMake\bin` to the Path environment variable